-- 28. 55,1-56,0 and Table 3 on page 56. - A. Bucklin et al. identified the top 9 IVs that were examined by both JAP and JOBM researchers.
-Of those, how many were the same?
-Seven - B. Describe the major differences between the IVs examined in JAP and JOBM as I do below.
+28. 55,1-56,0 and Table 3 on page 56.
+Bucklin et al. identified the top 9 IVs that were examined by both JAP and JOBM researchers.
+Seven were the same.
+Yet, the data indicate that there are major differences with respect to the IVs examined in JAP and JOBM.
+Describe these major differences as I do below.